 Updated on September 9, 2020

-For a printed copy on Amazon, USA, click the following link: C++ Move Semantics – The Complete Guide
+For a printed copy of C++ Move Semantics – The Complete Guide on Amazon, USA, click the following link: C++ Move Semantics – The Complete Guide

 After reading each of the books–and like pulp fiction novels, were written in installments–I had this feeling of having enjoyed the books very much, and learned so much in the process, and kept wondering why that was.